qutip/qutip/doc/guide/guide-steady.rst

    * - LGMRES
      - 'iterative-lgmres'
      - Iteratively solve for the steady-state solution using the LGMRES method and optional preconditioner.
+   * - BICGSTAB
+     - 'iterative-bicgstab'
+     - Iteratively solve for the steady-state solution using the BICGSTAB method and optional preconditioner.
    * - SVD
      - 'svd'
      - Steady-state solution via the SVD of the Liouvillian represented by a **dense** matrix.